strapi/rfcs/rfcs/xxxx-plugins-custom-components.md

 Using `components` to describe our fields reduce the complexity of this functionality
 We can see this as an evolution of `components`, instead of an evolutions of `fields`

-Allowing plugins to handle logic about custom fields will provide Strapi community to create plugins such as:
+Allowing plugins to handle logic about custom fields will provide Strapi's community to create plugins such as:
 - mapbox/google geo fields plugins
 - seo fields plugins
 - etc ...